-Breaded whiting fillet is perfect for weeknight dinners.
-Whiting’s flesh is firm and its flavor is rather mild, it is perfect for breading.
+This easy breaded whiting fish fillet recipe is perfect for weeknight dinners.
+Whiting flesh is firm and its flavor is rather mild, suits well for breading and pan frying.
 Delicious warm or cold, also for fish fillet burgers!

 My whiting fillets were frozen, I thawed them overnight and patted them dry several times.
 If you are using frozen fish, it is always better to thaw them overnight to make sure all the frozen water will be released, pat them dry until they are dry, then you can cook them like any fresh fish.

 Whiting is fished in the eastern Atlantic Ocean and the Mediterranean Sea, as well as the North Sea on the East Coast of Britain.
 In the USA, it is commonly known as the English whiting, it can be replaced by the Alaska pollock or hake.

 These breaded whiting fillets can be served with any side of your choice and a salad.
 I served them with my Sweet Corn Fritters.

 1 cup all-purpose flour